-The Revenue Estimating Conference is pleased to provide the 2010 edition of the Florida Tax Handbook, Including Fiscal Impact of Potential Changes.
+The Revenue Estimating Conference is pleased to provide the 2011 edition of the Florida Tax Handbook, Including Fiscal Impact of Potential Changes.
 The Handbook provides statutory and administering authority for all specific revenue sources, and a review of tax collections and disposition, in conjunction with base and rate information and a brief history of sources.
 The Handbook also gives current revenue estimates, and provides a comprehensive and systematic look at the revenue potential of selected alternative tax sources.
 The information can be used to analyze the revenue effects of proposals for tax relief, tax increases, dealer allowances, changes in exemptions, or alterations to the mix of the existing tax structure.
-The staffs of the Senate Committee on Finance and Tax, the House Finance and Tax Council, the Legislative Office of Economic and Demographic Research, the Governor's Office of Policy and Budget, and the Department of Revenue provided the various analyses and updates.
+The staffs of the Senate Budget Subcommittee on Finance and Tax, the House Finance and Tax Council, the Legislative Office of Economic and Demographic Research, the Governor's Office of Policy and Budget, the Department of Revenue, Department of Highway Safety and Motor Vehicles, Department of Business and Professional Regulation, and the Department of Lottery provided the various analyses and updates.